 We've seen the watch a touch cheaper on third-party retailers such as Amazon, so you may be able to find each model for a little less.

-This watch was released in early 2017, but we’ve since seen the company add in further designs so there are now 45 options.
+This watch was released in early 2017, but we’ve since seen the company add in further designs so there are now over 50 options.
 Nothing has been confirmed yet but in future we expect the company to just introduce ever more designs rather than overhauling the experience entirely.

 - Lots of different design options, may take you a while to decide